Automattic/woocommerce-services/readme.txt

 == Changelog ==

+= 2.4.1 - 2023-xx-xx =
+* Fix - Street address is not included when recalculating the tax in edit order page.

 = 2.4.0 - 2023-10-31 =
 * Add - Ability to connect to WordPress.com without the Jetpack plugin.
 * Fix - NUX banner display on Edit Order pages.